openlookeng/hetu-core/hetu-docs/en/security/built-in-system-access-control.md

 Read Only System Access Control
 -------------------------------

-Under this plugin, you are allowed to execute any operation that reads data or metadata, such as `SELECT` or `SHOW`.
+Under this plugin, user allowed to execute any operation that reads data or metadata, such as `SELECT` or `SHOW`.
 Setting system level or catalog level session properties is also permitted.
 However, any operation that writes data or metadata, such as `CREATE`, `INSERT` or `DELETE`, is prohibited.
 To use this plugin, add an `etc/access-control.properties` file with the following contents:

 ``` properties